 A secret ingredient in this sugar cookies recipe makes these cookies the SOFTEST and most flavorful cookies of your life!
 And they even hold their shape after baking, so you get exactly what you want instead of sad blob cookies.
-(Frost them with this amazing buttercream frosting.)
+(Frost them with The BEST Buttercream Frosting for Sugar Cookies.)

 Originally posted March 15, 2017